 The ECOBAT Board of Directors and the Senior Management Team are committed to our Group’s core values, and we expect that same commitment from every employee.
 Ethical behaviour; superior product offerings; service quality; health, safety and environmental leadership; technology innovation - these values define Eco-Bat.
 Preserving the trust and respect of our stakeholders is the responsibility of every individual in the Group.
 Our Code of Ethics and Business Conduct is designed to help each of us meet that obligation.

 The Code explains ECOBAT’s policies for how we conduct business around the world.
-The principles support full compliance with applicable laws.
+The principles support full compliance with applicable laws, in particular competition laws.
 They also represent the practical ways that we put our values to work every day.

 H. M. Meyers